United Kingdom

 Number of wheels

 3-wheel.
 These models usually have one wheel in the front and two wheels in the back.
-One of the advantages of this design is that even on an uneven surface, all wheels will have contact with the support, none of them will sag, and the stroller will stand stable without wobbling.
+One of the advantages of this design is that even on an uneven surface, all wheels will have contact with the support, none of them will sag, and the pushchair will stand stable without wobbling.
 In addition, 3-wheel models are lighter and cheaper than similar 4-wheel models.
 At the same time, they are worse to resist tipping on the side, and in general a little less reliable and durable.
-Therefore, such strollers are produced relatively few.
+Therefore, such pushchairs are produced relatively few.

 4-wheel.
 Traditional 4 wheels — two in front, two in the back.
-This design is more practical, reliable and resistant to tipping over than a 3-wheel one, which is why it is used in most modern strollers.
+This design is more practical, reliable and resistant to tipping over than a 3-wheel one, which is why it is used in most modern pushchairs.
 However it is somewhat more expensive and heavier, but these points are generally outweighed by the benefits.

 — 5-wheel.
-A very uncommon and specific variant, also found among strollers for twins.
-In fact, such models are a simplified version of the six-wheel ones described above: in the front of such a stroller there are three wheels (on the edges and in the middle), and only two wheels in the back (on the edges).
+A very uncommon and specific variant, also found among pushchairs for twins.
+In fact, such models are a simplified version of the six-wheel ones described above: in the front of such a pushchair there are three wheels (on the edges and in the middle), and only two wheels in the back (on the edges).
 This reduces weight and cost a bit, but it also reduces reliability, which is why 5-wheel models have not become widespread.

 Handle type